camperotactico/portfolio-game/README.md

 ## Technical features

 - **Unit and integration tests**: Key parts of the codebase have been built following test driven development practices, and have been thoroughly tested using the built-in `Unity Test Framework`.

+- **Physics Interpolation**: Due to the nature of the game, a lot of physics interactions will take place at all times.
+These can be very taxing on mobile devices, so I changed the Physics engine update interval to run only 20 times per second against the default 50.
+The movement of physics based object is then interpolated to be displayed at the target FPS.